somamos/syllabification-by-analogy/README.md

 2. preprocess.py
     - [X] Gauge encodings without nuclei post-alignment.
     - [X] Scrutinize outliers during syllable encoding.
     - [ ] Decide between inferring nucleus locations before or after alignment.
 Is it smart to anchor nuclei so naively based on such simple rules?
-Or should we instead let alignment do its thing and determine the nucleus per syllable post-alignment (ditching mappings of multiple aligned nuclei per database-b-encoded syllable?)
+Or should we instead let alignment do its thing and determine the nucleus per syllable post-alignment (ditching mappings of multiple aligned nuclei per dataset-b-encoded syllable?)
 3. align.py
     - [X] Prioritize encodings' nucleus locations during alignment (list of index tuples?).
     - [X] Rewrite description of "suppression above the diagonal."